 - To help recognize and manage some causes of infertility.
 Since progesterone levels vary throughout the menstrual cycle, multiple (serial) measurements can be used for this purpose.

-- To determine whether or not a woman has ovulated, when ovulation occurred, or to monitor the success of induced ovulation
+- To determine whether or not a woman has ovulated (released an egg from an ovary), when ovulation occurred, or to monitor the success of induced ovulation

-- In early pregnancy to help diagnose an ectopic or failing pregnancy, along with human chorionic gonadotropin (hCG) testing
+- In early pregnancy to help diagnose a failing pregnancy (miscarriage) or a pregnancy growing outside the uterus (ectopic), along with human chorionic gonadotropin (hCG) testing

 - To monitor a high-risk pregnancy to help evaluate placenta and fetal health